Proven-Paradox/shaper-system/Handbook.md

 Range: N/A
 Targets: Self
 Cost: 6 HP
-Effect: Move 2 Squares.
+Effect: Move 2 Zones.
 Description: This Ability represents someone able to push themselves to the limit and putting their health at risk to move at high speed.

-> By using Sprint with one's Minor Action and Run with one's Major Action, a character with Run can move 4 Squares per round, but not forever.
+> By using Sprint with one's Minor Action and Run with one's Major Action, a character with Run can move 4 Zones per round, but not forever.

 #### Subversive Scan
 Spell [Curse]